alex/what-happens-when/README.rst

     Target MAC: FF:FF:FF:FF:FF:FF (Broadcast)
     Target IP: target.ip.goes.here

-Depending on what type of hardware is between the computer and the router:
+Depending on what type of hardware is between the computer and the target IP:

 Directly connected:

-* If the computer is directly connected to the router the router response with an ``ARP Reply`` (see below)
+* If the computer is directly connected to the target IP, the target responds with an ``ARP Reply`` (see below)

-Hub:
+Hub or Switch:

-* If the computer is connected to a hub, the hub will broadcast the ARP request out of all other ports.
-If the router is connected on the same "wire", it will respond with an ``ARP Reply`` (see below).
+* If the computer is connected to a hub or switch, the switch will broadcast the ARP request out of all other ports.
+If the target IP is connected, it will respond with an ``ARP Reply`` (see below).

-Switch:

-* If the computer is connected to a switch, the switch will check its local CAM/MAC table to see which port has the MAC address we are looking for.
-If the switch has no entry for the MAC address it will rebroadcast the ARP request to all other ports.

-* If the switch has an entry in the MAC/CAM table it will send the ARP request to the port that has the MAC address we are looking for.

-* If the router is on the same "wire", it will respond with an ``ARP Reply`` (see below)

 ``ARP Reply``::